dantheman213/docker-vpn-stealth/README.md

 # docker-vpn-stealth

-Turn-key deploy anonymous VPN that can be accessed from very restricted networks by mimicing standard TLS traffic on HTTPS port.
+Turn-key deploy anonymous VPN that can be accessed from very restricted networks by mimicking standard TLS traffic on HTTPS port.

 ## How It Works